qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 The example of {{examplempquic}} illustrates a data exchange between a dual-homed client sending a request spanning two packets and a single-homed server.
-Uniflow IDs are idependently chosen by each host.
+Uniflow IDs are independently chosen by each host.
 In the presented example, the client sends packets over WLAN on Uniflow 0 and over LTE on Uniflow 1, while the packets sent by the server over WLAN are on Uniflow 2 and those over LTE are on Uniflow 1.